cisagov/get.gov/pages/help/help_enterprise-mode_roles-permissions.md

 Only org admins can add additional org admins.

 1. Sign in to the [.gov registrar](https://manage.get.gov/) using your Login.gov account.
-2. Click the “Members” link in the top navigation bar.
-3. Click the “Add a new member” button.
+2. In the top navigation bar, click “Members”.
+On the Members page, cilck the button “Add a new member”.
-4. Enter the new member’s email address.
-5. Set their role as “Admin.”
+3. Enter the new member’s email address and set their role as "Admin", then click "Invite member".
-6. Click “Invite member” to add the user to your organization.
-You’ll see a summary of the user’s information and permissions.
+4. After reviewing a summary of the user's information and permissions, click "Yes, invite member".
-7. Click “Yes, invite member.”

 ### Add a new basic member